boris317/httpsimple/README.md

 <tt>response</tt> is a Net::HTTPOk object.

 ### POST requests are simple
-You can pass parameter as a Hash.
-This will build an **** request.
-If you pass a string it will be used as the raw post body.

 ```Ruby
 # Parameter as a Hash will send an application/x-www-form-urlencoded request
 response = HttpSimple.post('http://www.service.com/user', :username => 'bob')